 Bear in mind that rooftops can get windy, so make sure the plants you choose aren’t going to topple over easily.
 You might want to incorporate windbreaks or sheltered areas in the garden to protect them.

-The great thing about roof gardens is that they get hot, so are ideal for growing a wide range of plants and even vegetables.
+The great thing about roof gardens is that they get hot, so they are ideal for growing a wide range of plants and even vegetables.
 But, before you get carried away with your green fingers, consider how you plan to water them.
 Rooftop garden plants will need watering more than plants in conventional gardens, so weigh up how you plan to get water to and from the plants.
 This will reduce your carbon footprint considerably.

 You can add as little or as much as you want to a roof garden, depending on its limitations, and, of course, how much you have to spend on it.
 Roof gardens are pretty easy to maintain and don’t cost a lot of money to achieve, so the options open for design and development are plentiful.